CliMA/ClimaArtifacts/README.md

 ![screenshot2](./screenshots/screenshot2.png)

+If the screen says that you don't have permission, go back and check that you selected "People with link" in the previous step.

-Go on "Link Settings", and disable "Disable Shared Link on".
+Next, go on "Link Settings", and disable "Disable Shared Link on".
 Copy the Direct Link at the bottom

 ![screenshot3](./screenshots/screenshot3.png)